Student Life

 What do you want in a college dorm room?

 If you were able to tour your college campus, you were likely shown a dorm room.
 During most college visits, tour guides show off the best rooms, but not all dorms are created equal, even on the same campus.
 As you prepare to complete your housing form, think back to the dorms you visited.
 Did any stick out to you?
 Rank them in order of preference.
-If you couldn’t see all the dorms on campus, most colleges host images of the rooms as well as the blueprints on their website.
-It’s not the same as seeing the rooms in person, but it at least gives you an idea when you’re comparing your options.
-Many colleges allow college students to indicate if they would prefer to live in same-sex, co-ed spaces, or gender-neutral housing, which means occupants can live in the same room regardless of sex, gender identity, or gender expression.
+If you couldn't see all the dorms on campus, most colleges host images of the rooms as well as the blueprints on their website.
+It's not the same as seeing the rooms in person, but it at least gives you an idea when you're comparing your options.
+Many colleges allow students to indicate if they would prefer to live in same-sex, co-ed spaces, or gender-neutral housing, which means occupants can live in the same room regardless of sex, gender identity, or gender expression.
 You can also indicate that you would like to live in substance-free housing.
 Though all dorms are technically substance-free, choosing this designated housing means that you will be grouped together with other students who plan to avoid substances during their first year.

 Finally, you may be a student who needs a specific room because of a disability, illness, or extreme food allergy.
 You will likely work directly with the Residential Life office on campus.
-Reach out to them before housing forms are sent to determine whether or not you need to fill one out.
+Reach out to them before housing forms are sent to determine whether you need to fill one out.

 How do I choose between on-campus and off-campus housing?